 Table 1.
 The average values and 1σ spread of each fit parameter for the IceCube detector.
-The active DOMs in the IceCube detector are 99.4% normal quantum efficiency and 31.0% of the DOM have the old method of AC coupling.
-Correspondingly, there are 0.6% HQE DOMs and 69.0% of the DOM have the new version of AC coupling.
+The active DOMs in the IceCube detector are 99.4% NQE, and 31.0% of these DOMs have the old method of AC coupling.
+Correspondingly, there are 0.6% HQE DOMs, and 69.0% of these DOMs have the new version of AC coupling.